Gate of Ivrel Review - CJ Cherryh’s Flawless Debut

-CJ Cherryh’s first book, Gate of Ivrel is a stunning debut that shows the kind of wild talent and unique voice Cherryh would develop over the next several decades.
+Gate of Ivrel is a stunning debut by CJ Cherryh that shows the kind of wild talent and unique voice that would only grow stronger over the next several decades.
 Published in 1976 by the equally-legendary DAW, Gate of Ivrel is a fascinating blend of science fiction and fantasy, featuring an alien named Morgaine tasked with closing Gates.
 These enable travel across space and time, and a set have ended up on an anarchistic planet where otherwise hearths represent bleeding-edge technology.
-This initial outing is more fantasy than science fiction, but perhaps it can best be classified as a road trip story.
+This initial outing is more fantasy than science fiction, though perhaps it can best be classified as a road trip story.

-Vanye is a Cha Nhi, a mixed race member of the two tribes, an illegitimate son born from the Nhi King Rijan and a random Cha woman who died giving birth to him.
-His father takes pity on him and allows him to stay at his palace.
-But Vanye’s two half-brothers, legitimate heirs to the throne, hate him due to a twisted mix of racism and royal fear.
-Vanye was able to prove himself over the years, and earned a coveted role of a warrior.
-Jealous, his brothers ambush him one day while training, ending in tragedy as Vanye kills one brother and maims the other.
-Despite it being in self-defense, he is cast out of the kingdom, and made an ilin.
+Vanye is a Cha Nhi, a mixed race member of two tribes, an illegitimate son born from the Nhi King Rijan and a random Cha woman who died giving birth to him.
+His father takes pity on him and allows him to stay at his palace, though Vanye’s two half-brothers, legitimate heirs to the throne, hate him due to a twisted mix of racism and royal fear.
+Vanye proves himself over the years, and earned a coveted role of a warrior, which only fuels his brothers hatred of him.
+Jealous, they ambush him one day while training.
+Vanye kills one brother and maims the other in self-defense.
+Despite this, he is cast out of the kingdom, and made an ilin.
 This is all but a death sentence, as hostile nations surround the lands of Nhi.

-Still, being a great warrior and adept at stealth, Vayne survived in the wilds for two years, until his enemies finally found him.
-Hunted, he runs into the woods but gets lost.
-While trying to find his way, he discovers one of the Gates that dot the world, and somehow activates it.
+Being a great warrior and adept at stealth, Vayne survived in the wilds for two years, until his enemies finally found him.
+Hunted, he runs into the woods and gets lost.
+While trying to find his way, he runs into one of the Gates that dot the world, and somehow activates it.
 Out comes a strange looking woman with a powerful sword that emits a deadly beam of light.
 She brings Vanye to a cave for shelter from the oncoming snow storm, and shares her food and wine.

-This wasn’t entirely an act of charity.
+This wasn’t an act of charity.
 As part of Nhi tradition, an ilin who takes food and shelter from somebody can be Claimed, that is made a slave of that person for a year.
 She takes advantage of this, telling Vanye that her name is Morgaine and she intends to kill Thiye Thiye’s-son, a cruel man who controls the whole planet, and shut down the Gate that grants him immortality.
-While we don’t get her full story in this first novel, we do learn that she fled into the Gate on the run from Thiye’s army after a failed attack by her and her men.
-To Morgaine, her time in the Gate was mere minutes, but in reality over a hundred years had passed.
-Reluctantly, being a man of honor and tradition, Vanye agrees to follow her on this quest.
+While we don’t get her full story in this first novel, we do learn that she fled into the Gate while on the run from Thiye’s army after a failed attack by her and her men.
+To Morgaine, only a few minutes passed in the Gate.
+In reality, over a hundred years had passed.
+Being a man of honor and tradition, Vanye agrees to follow her on this quest, despite being terrified of her, thinking her a devil of some kind.

 I can’t help but think of The Paradox Paradox which I recently reviewed.
-Like Gate of Ivrel, it was the first book by its author.
-Yet in a fraction of the page count (502 vs 190), Cherryh crafted a deeper and more engrossing world, a more interesting cast of richer and better developed characters, and a plot that makes sense despite not yet knowing much of Morgaine’s backstory.
+Both are debuts by sci-fi writers, yet in a fraction of the page count (502 vs 190), Cherryh crafted a deeper and more engrossing world, a more interesting cast of richer and better developed characters, and a coherent plot despite not yet knowing much of Morgaine’s backstory.

 The prose is also on a higher level.
-It's written in this strange, almost ye olden English style, illustrating how old-fashioned this planet is.
+Its written in this strange, almost “ye olden English” style, illustrating how old-fashioned this planet is.
 It uses a lot of old words and phrases, a very circular and guarded way of speaking, ballasted by flowery language.
 It can be a bit much in places, and there are times where the story feels like its repeating itself with both text and general themes, but overall it’s an enjoyable and unique writing style.
-It certainly stands out against modern books, packed with snarky characters and bland prose.
+It stands out against modern books, packed with snarky characters and bland prose.

 Indeed, this is rather a grim book.
-There are no laughs to be had, and death lurks around every corner.
-We accompany Morgaine and Vanye on their trip across most of the world.
-Most of their time is spent on the road, Morgaine and Vanye don’t stay in any one place for more than ten or fifteen pages.
-The way the book describes their journey is perfect, you feel the toll this massive trip took on their bodies, and on their horses.
+There are no laughs to be had here, and death lurks around every corner.
+We accompany Morgaine and Vanye on their dangerous trip across most of the world.
+It’s a brisk journey; Morgaine and Vanye don’t stay in any one place for more than ten or fifteen pages.
+The way the book tells of their travels is perfect, you feel the toll this massive trip took on their bodies, and on their horses.
 Constantly having to stop to tend to those horses, setting up camp every night, discussions of who takes watch and when, who needs immediate first aid and who can go without for a short time, needing to warm by a fire, needing to find food.
-By the end Vanye’s body is in tatters, less from combat and more from the fact that he’s either ridden a horse or ran almost nonstop for weeks.
+By the end, Vanye’s body is in tatters, less from combat and more from the fact that he’s either ridden a horse or ran almost nonstop for weeks.

-The story is told entirely from Vanye’s perspective, an interesting choice and one that pays off.
-Through him we’re able to learn the customs and cultures of this world while also seeing Morgaine as the outsider that she is.
-Her way of speaking, her mannerisms, and her general demeanor is different than that of everyone else.
+The story is told exclusively from Vanye’s perspective, an interesting choice and one that pays off.
+Through him we learn the customs and cultures of this world while also seeing Morgaine as the outsider that she is.
+Her way of speaking, her mannerisms, and her general demeanor is so different than that of everyone else.
 She was there for a while a hundred years before her accidental exile, so she’s aware of the customs and even meets with descendants of the men she employed way back when.
-The book does a great job of making it clear she is not of this world, without being overtly obvious or beating that point into the ground.

 Vanye is an excellent protagonist.
-He’s not the Terminator-type (or should I say Conan-type?), wrecking every enemy in his path without a care in the world or breaking a sweat.
-There’s very little combat in the first three-quarters of the book, and when he does fight he does it unwillingly, only when he’s attacked first, and tries not to kill.
+He’s not a Terminator-type (or should I say Conan-type?), wrecking every enemy in his path without a care in the world or breaking a sweat.
+There’s very little combat in the first three-quarters of the book, and when he does fight, he does it unwillingly, only when he’s attacked first, and tries not to kill.
 The rarer times still when he does kill, he’s eaten up by it.
 He’s also one of contradictions.
-He’s a great warrior, but he admits to being a coward, constantly second-guessing why he’s following Morgaine and how he’s afraid of her.
+He’s a great warrior, but he admits to being a coward and constantly second-guessing why he’s following Morgaine without ever trying to leave her side.
 He’s afraid of being alone, and he loathes the fact that he has to fight his own kin along this journey.

 If I have one complaint, it’s that the list of their enemies is comically long.
 At one point literally every tribe on the planet is chasing them.
 Yet they rarely feel like a threat.
 Morgaine may not be an unstoppable warrior, but her sword is, shooting out a beam of light that kills anyone in front of it in the blink of an eye.
 The story frequently has to take it away from them to even the odds.